 Who needs occupational therapy?

 An individual can receive therapy at any stage of their life and any age.
 Occupational therapists and occupational therapist assistants are trained to provide care to patients with varying illnesses.
-Some illnesses that occupational therapy may be beneficial to include:
+Some illnesses that OT may be beneficial to include:

 - Spinal cord injury